robert-chiodi/irl-benchmark/README.md

 which will perform an out of source build and place the executable `timing_comp` in the root directory.

 # Running the Benchmarks
-The executable `timing_comp` expects three command-line arguments (as integers) to be supplied to it.
+The executable `timing_comp` expects four command-line arguments (as integers) to be supplied to it.
 They are (in this order):

  1. The type of results to be generated, chosen by an integer in the range [0,2]